Collaborate with Feeds and Groups

 Let’s look at each version of the Chatter publisher to get the lay of the land.

 Here’s the Salesforce Classic Chatter publisher.
 It provides controls for adding styles and lists to a post.

 The Salesforce Classic Chatter publisher has controls at the top for posting a file link and adding an event.
 Plus more actions, like asking a question or running a poll.

 Here’s the Chatter publisher in Lightning Experience.
 It provides all the style controls you enjoy in Salesforce Classic, but then…

 You also have controls for adding an inline image and linking from the post.
-You can insert code snippets, select a graphical emoji, and mention a person or a group.
+You can insert code snippets, select an emoji, and mention a person or a group.
 The link-to-record tip at the bottom of the publisher tells you how to link to records in your post.
 The paperclip button is for attaching up to 10 files to the post.
 To ask a question or run a poll, the tabs are right at the top, always on display, and easy to get to.
 In Lightning Experience, a draft of your post is automatically saved every seven seconds.
 You can view your drafts in the My Drafts feed, available on the Chatter page.